gmansland/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM is Document Object Model, allows programs and scripts to access and update content, structure and style of page/document

 2. What is an event?

+events are points of interaction

 3. What is an event listener?

+when you attach a event handler to a specified element

 4. Why would we convert a NodeList into an Array?

+so you can take advantage of all the methods, Although NodeList is not an Array , it is possible to iterate over it with forEach

 5. What is a component?

+everything you see on the display in java application is a component.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [x] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [x] Clone the forked project into a directory on your machine
 * [ ] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [x] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product

 Your finished project must include all of the following requirements:

-* [ ] Look through the HTML code and familiarize yourself with the different sections.
+* [x] Look through the HTML code and familiarize yourself with the different sections.
 Some of them already exist, but some need to be filled in.
 DO NOT add any code to the HTML file itself.

 * [ ] Following the instructions in the `Header/index.js` file, create the Header component.